 Praça do Giraldo

-Agia offers daily 90-minute guided tours of Évora from outside the turismo (tourist office) on Praça do Giraldo.
+Agia offers daily two-hour guided walking tours of Évora, departing from outside the turismo (tourist office) on Praça do Giraldo.

 Sociedade Harmonia Eborense

 For theatre, film, concerts and art expositions, stop in at the imaginative cultural centre Sociedade Harmonia Eborense to see what’s on.

 Housed in a 16th-century building, Café Alentejo is full of arches and smart decor (with beautiful floors).
 You’ll find classic...

 The city’s main square has seen some potent moments in Portuguese history, including the 1483 execution of Fernando, Duke of Bragança; the public burning of victims of the Inquisition in the 16th century; and fiery debates on agrarian reform in the 1970s.
 Nowadays it’s still the city's focus, host to less dramatic activities such as sitting in the sun and coffee drinking.

 The narrow lanes to the southwest were once Évora’s judiaria (Jewish quarter).
 To the northeast, Rua 5 de Outubro, climbing to the Sé (cathedral), is lined with handsome town houses wearing wrought-iron balconies, while side alleys pass beneath Moorish-style arches.